CnCNet/petool/README.md

 You should be able to re-link the executable now by feeding the generated object file and linker script to ld.

+Finally, generate a Makefile with `genmak`.
+It should work as-is with your linker script and be able to rebuild the executable without any modifications including resources from the `.rsrc` section.
+This default Makefile assumes you don't want to change the imports so it sets the old import table address back.

 Hooking and patching
 --------------------------------------------------------------------------------